serco-chen/easy_ping/README.md

 ## Configuration

-Write these code to your configuration file, for example, `easy_ping.rb`.
+Write these lines of code to your configuration file, for example, `easy_ping.rb`.

 ```ruby
 EasyPing.configure do |config|